 Where can I find opportunities to innovate in a post-pandemic world?

 It is a common misunderstanding that innovation is just the creation of new technology.
-Innovation actually covers much more than creation.
+Innovation actually covers much more than creation, as creating something new would just be invention.

-Innovation is the creation and capture of new value, according to Mitsuhashi.
+Innovation is the creation and capture of new value, according to Masaki Mitsuhashi, Managing Director of the Embiggen Innovation Institute.

 While this may come in the form of creating new products, implementing new ideas, improving internal processes, and developing a better value proposition may all be considered innovations.
 Other examples include fostering a better workplace culture and enhancing customer service.

-All of these innovations have the end goal of kickstarting, restarting or sustaining the growth of an organization.
+All of these innovations have the end goal of kickstarting, restarting, or sustaining the growth of an organization.
+Thus, for something new to be considered an innovation, it must create new value for an organization in terms of revenue, efficiency, or any other metric being measured.

-Spotting opportunities to innovate beyond creating a new product, however, may be difficult for the untrained eye.
+Spotting opportunities to innovate successfully beyond developing a new product may be difficult for the untrained eye.
 Luckily, there are some tried-and-tested tools that organizations can use.

 To scan for opportunities in today’s post-pandemic world, organizations need to sift through relevant and irrelevant factors and make connections between them.